Editors Note: This blog was originally published in March of 2017 but has been edited and republished with additional content around this topic.

 With so many attributes that meet today’s need for ease-of-use, convenience, portability, portion control, fast meal prep and waste reduction, the flexible pouch is destined to be a major packaging format for the foreseeable future.

-Shelf ready packaging is an increasingly urgent priority for many CPG manufacturers.
-A future article will address a variety of manufacturing trends that are driving the growth in pouches for primary retail packaging, but a significant driver is their natural suitability to meet the "Easy to Shop" requirement of Wal-Mart's "PDQ" guideline.
-Pouches work well as the primary package in "Easy to Stock" trays and shelf ready packaging displays, and retail customers find them easy to select from the shelf.
-Want to learn more about the trend?
-Download our free guide on preparing for a shelf ready packaging implementation.
+Shelf and retail ready packaging is an increasingly urgent priority for many CPG manufacturers.
+This article addresses a variety of manufacturing trends that are driving the growth in pouches for primary retail packaging, but a significant driver is their natural suitability to meet the "Easy to Shop" requirement of Wal-Mart's "PDQ" guideline.
+Stand up pouches work well as the primary package in "Easy to Stock" trays and shelf ready packaging displays, and retail customers find them easy to select from the shelf.
+Even the smaller segment of SRP, mixed case packing, is making waves for producers selling to smaller format, European-based retail stores like Aldi and Lidl, which comes with it's own advantages and considerations, which are unpacked here.